-4.1 A contingent liability transaction is a transaction under the terms of which you will or may be liable to make further payments (other than charges) at the time when the transaction is due to be completed or upon the earlier closing out of your position.
-These payments may or may not be secured by an amount in money (or represented by securities) deposited with a counterparty or a broker as a provision against loss on transactions made on account (a "Margin", and "Margined" shall be construed accordingly).

-- 4.2 Contingent liability investment transactions for which a Margin is deposited (in other words, which are Margined) require you to make a series of payments against the purchase price instead of paying the whole purchase price immediately. - 4.3 If you trade in futures, contracts for differences or sell options, you may sustain a total loss of the Margin you deposit with us to establish or maintain a position.
+- 4.1 A contingent liability transaction is a transaction under the terms of which you will or may be liable to make further payments (other than charges) at the time when the transaction is due to be completed or upon the earlier closing out of your position.
+These payments may or may not be secured by an amount in money (or represented by securities) deposited with a counterparty or a broker as a provision against loss on transactions made on account (a "Margin", and "Margined" shall be construed accordingly). - 4.2 Contingent liability investment transactions for which a Margin is deposited (in other words, which are Margined) require you to make a series of payments against the purchase price instead of paying the whole purchase price immediately. - 4.3 If you trade in futures, contracts for differences or sell options, you may sustain a total loss of the Margin you deposit with us to establish or maintain a position.
 If the market moves against you, you may be called upon to pay substantial additional Margin at short notice to maintain the position.
 If you fail to do so within the time required, your position may be liquidated at a loss and you will be responsible for the resulting deficit. - 4.4 Even if a transaction is not Margined, it may still carry an obligation to make further payments in certain circumstances over and above any amount paid when you entered the contract.
-Save as specifically provided by the FCA, we may only carry out Margined or contingent liability transactions with or for you, if they are traded on or under the rules of a UK or non-UK exchange that is a recognised investment exchange or a designated investment exchange as defined in the FCA Rules ("Recognised or Designated Investment Exchange").
-Contingent liability transactions which are not so traded may expose you to substantially greater risk.
+The risks associated with Margined or contingent liability transactions carried out with or for you on or under the rules of a regulated market may differ depending on the rules of the regulated market.
+Contingent liability transactions which are not traded on or under the rules of a regulated market may expose you to substantially greater risk.